SQream/sqream_docs/reference/sql/sql_statements/utility_commands/put.rst

 Important Considerations
 ========================
+	* File size may be up to 25MB.
-	* The SQDB cluster staging area is configured using the ``stagingAreaRootPath`` flag.
+	* The SQDB cluster staging area's root path is configured using the ``stagingAreaRootPath`` flag.
+By default, this area is created within the defined ``storageClusterPath`` as a subdirectory named staging_area.
+This ``staging_area`` directory contains two subdirectories: ``content``, intended for user-uploaded data, and ``temp``, reserved for internal system operations.
 	* The command is limited to a single file copy per execution.
 	* File extensions are limited to supported FDWs.
 	* The command execution is CPU based and does not use GPU Workers.
 	* Up to 50 concurrent ``PUT`` / ``GET`` / ``REMOVE`` operation are supported per SQDB cluster.
-	* File size may be up to 25MB.